 Hence, a community manager must get the fundamental knowledge of the gamification for successful implementation:

 - Member behavior.
-The community manager must have intimate knowledge of the members, their goals, the value they get from the community along with the common elements that bind the members together.
+The community manager must have intimate knowledge of the members, their goals, the value they get from the community along the common elements that bind the members together.
 When the motivation of the members is clear, your gamification plan would have a higher chance of getting aligned for success.

 - Reachable goals.
 The larger plan is to incentivize the users to attain the goals.
 If the goals are complex and look far-fetched, it can demotivate and cause frustration.
 So, the goals that a customer is required to achieve must be set in such a way, they would be able to reach different levels in a reasonable manner.

-Finally, make sure that the gamification plan is designed to reflect your brand and completely integrated with the community platform, processes as well as the customer journey.
+Finally, make sure that the gamification plan is designed to reflect your brand and completely integrated with the community platform, processes as well as customer journey.

 Driving community engagement with gamification

 There are multiple ways of applying gamification techniques in your company processes: